 Wood-burning stoves are a great way to heat a room or an entire house and have been a popular choice for many people for decades.
 However, to ensure that your wood-burning stove is functioning correctly, it’s essential to understand its components, including the baffle plate.

-In this article, we will answer some of the most frequently asked questions about wood stove baffles, including what they are, what they do, and why they matter.
+This article will answer some of the most frequently asked questions about wood stove baffles, including what they are, what they do, and why they matter.

 So, to ensure your wood-burning stove is operating at maximum efficiency and safety, keep reading to learn everything you need to know about wood stove baffles.